pkriengsiri/budget-tracker/README.md

 ## Installation
 From GitHub, fork the repo and upload all contents to the deployed server.
 The server must have Node.js installed.
 Once forked, run 'npm i' from the root directory to install required dependencies.

 Modify the `server.js` connection to match your MongoDB server configuration.
+Run `npm start` to start the application locally.

 ## Usage

-Run `npm start` to start the application.

-Link to the deployed example:
+Link to the deployed example: https://budget-tracker-pk.herokuapp.com/

 ![demo of budget-tracker application](./screenshot/demo.gif)